Wednesday, December 31, 2008

 Anonymous

-People just like to judge easy targets and you're an easy targert ONLY because they don't know you and you're internet-famous.
-You're the Lindsay Logan of weight loss surgery.
+People just like to judge easy targets and you're an easy target ONLY because they don't know you and you're internet-famous.
+You're the Lindsay Lohan of weight loss surgery.

 Zabeth